gantree-io/gantree-core/README.md

 # Gantree Core

-NOTE: This is a WIP to merge gantree-cli and gantree-lib into a single project

-For the time being you should continue to use gantree-cli in favor of this repository
+NOTE: This is a WIP to merge gantree-cli and gantree-lib into a single project For the time being you should continue to use gantree-cli rather than this repository

 - [Gantree Library](#gantree-library)